The Best Wearable Tech for Elderly Health Monitoring

 1. Smartwatches for Health Monitoring

 Smartwatches like the Apple Watch, Samsung Galaxy Watch, and Fitbit Sense are excellent for tracking vital signs.
 They monitor heart rate, detect irregular rhythms, and even measure blood oxygen levels.
+Some models include fall detection and emergency SOS features, automatically calling for help if needed.
+These devices help seniors manage chronic conditions and respond to health concerns quickly.

 Smartwatches for Health Monitoring